junxit/us-congress-code/title-20/chapter-28/sec-1087bb.md

     - **(H)** add the amounts determined under subparagraphs (E) and (G).
   - **(3)** To determine the self-help need of an institution’s eligible graduate and professional students, the Secretary shall—
     - **(A)** establish various income categories for graduate and professional students;
-    - **(B)** establish an expected family contribution for each income category of graduate and professional students, determined on the basis of the average expected family contribution (computed in accordance with part E of this subchapter) of a representative sample within each income category for the second preceding fiscal year;
+    - **(B)** establish an expected family contribution for each income category of graduate and professional students, determined on the basis of the average expected family contribution (computed in accordance with part F of this subchapter) of a representative sample within each income category for the second preceding fiscal year;
     - **(C)** determine the average cost of attendance for all graduate and professional students;
     - **(D)** subtract from the average cost of attendance for all graduate and professional students (determined under subparagraph (C)), the expected family contribution (determined under subparagraph (B)) for each income category, except that the amount computed by such subtraction for any income category shall not be less than zero;
     - **(E)** multiply the amounts determined under subparagraph (D) by the number of eligible students in each category;